RithyAnn/Interpretable-Model-for-Melanoma-Diagnosis/README.md

-# Interpretable Prototype-Based Autoencoder for Melanoma Diagnosis
+# Interpretable Prototype-Based Autoencoder for Melanoma Diagnosis (Under construction)

 This project presents an **interpretable deep learning model** for melanoma detection, combing **autoencoders** with **prototype-network**.
 The model realize transparency by visaulizing feature representations and prototype images and explain its decision-making by similarity calculating.